avoorhis/vamps-node.js/README.md

 Applying new database schema from vamps2 (on vampsdev) I will record all alterations to the database here:

+  2015-06-25 AAV Changed the field project.project_description from varchar to text.

   2015-05-29 AAV Added a new table:
       CREATE TABLE `user_project_status` (
         `user_project_status_id` int(11) unsigned NOT NULL AUTO_INCREMENT,